A Guide to Teaching English in Colombia

 The cost of living in Colombia is relatively low, you can rent a nice apartment in a good area of one of the cities for around $340 a month, accommodation outside of the cities or in the small towns can be as low as $100 a month.
 Food is cheap with an average meal costing between $2 and $6.

 The only schools offering additional benefits are the private schools which pay teachers; a moving allowance, paid holiday, accommodation, transportation, visa and health benefits.
-Public schools and institutions don’t pay for anything, visa costs, health insurance and and additional costs need to be covered by teachers.
+Public schools and institutions don’t pay for anything, visa costs, health insurance and additional costs need to be covered by teachers.

-What’s good about teaching/living in Colombia?
+What’s good about living and teaching English in Colombia?

 Colombia is an amazing country.
 Within a one hour flight you arrive in a completely different landscape, from Caribbean coast and beaches, Amazon rainforest, desert, flat plains, mountainous cities, mountainous countryside, Pacific coast, jungle and more.
 Colombia is one of the most biodiverse countries in the world and it’s proximity to the equator means it has no seasons.
 The temperature varies only between altitude, the higher in the mountains the cooler the weather.
 Colombia’s food is amazing, fresh and locally produced and its people are among the friendliest in the world.